-People have been asking me for more details on the Qi Gong series I teach.
+People have been asking me for more details on the kind of Qi Gong I teach.
 Qi Gong is such an important subject that I thought I’d create this page, to go into it more in depth.

 In Chinese medicine, prevention of illness is seen as the goal of the practitioner – “waiting to treat a person until after they’re already sick is like waiting to dig a well until you’re already thirsty,” as the saying goes.
 One of the strongest ways to prevent illness is considered to be Qi Gong.

 Qi Gong means Qi exercise, or exercise to develop your Qi.
 One Qi Gong master (a teacher of one of my teachers) experienced a number of epidemics in his early life in mainland China.
 He saw hundreds of people die all around him, from diseases like tuberculosis and smallpox.
 In the military he assisted in mass burials of some of these disease victims, but he himself never got sick, not for a day.
 He stated that it was Qi Gong that protected him, that by dedicated practice he developed a strong Defensive Qi, a thick coat of protective energy, that provided him with such powerful immunity.